 - To begin the application process, make sure you meet the requirements for licensure.

-- Board Rules, Chapter 540-X-3 contain the qualifications for licensure, including medical school, postgraduate training and examination requirements.
+- Board Rules, Chapter 540-X-3 contain the qualifications for licensure, including medical school, postgraduate training, examination requirements and additional requirements for examination for certain applicants.

 - You should also check to see if there are any emergency rules that are not yet certified final rules on the Administrative Rules page.
 Emergency rules will not appear at the Legislative Reference link above.

-- Once you have verified that you qualify for licensure, you may request an application package by sending the following by mail to:
+- Once you have verified that you qualify for licensure, you may request an application package by completing an Application Request Form.
+There is a $20 charge for each package.

 - Your packet will be mailed out 3-5 business days after receipt of your request and check.